vikdotdev/openmw-steady-leveling/README.md

 ## Not actually OpenMW, yet
 The only implementation available now is for TES3MP multiplayer fork.
-I'm open to implementing _(or getting help with it)_ the same for single-player OpenMW at some point if anyone is interested.
+I'm open to implementing _(or getting help with implementing)_ the same mod for single-player OpenMW at some point if anyone is interested.

+## Compatibility
 This was tested on TES3MP v0.8.1

 # How it works